mcanyucel/bw-secret-manager/README.md

 1. Login: If not logged in, the script will prompt you to log in to Bitwarden.
 2. Unlock: If your vault is locked, you'll be prompted to unlock it with your master password.
-3. Fetch Secrets: The script fetches secrets from the specified Bitwarden collections.
+3. Fetch Secrets: The script fetches secrets from the specified Bitwarden folders.
 4. Generate Files: It generates the environment files based on the `.env.example` file.
 5. Lock: The vault is locked again after fetching the secrets.

 ## Notes

-- Ensure that your Bitwarden CLI is properly configured and that you have access to the necessary collections.
+- Ensure that your Bitwarden CLI is properly configured and that you have access to the necessary folders.
 - Secrets are never stored in the repository; they are fetched at runtime.
 - Handle your master password and session tokens securely.
 - If a secret is missing, you will be notified in the output with a `[WARN]` message.